MSFT-srothhaupt/PhotoviewerPowerApp/README.md

 ![Landing page of PowerApps Studio](https://github.com/MSFT-srothhaupt/PhotoviewerPowerApp/blob/main/Deployment_Photos/Screenshot%20(29).png)
 5.4 Choose the list (document library) your photos are stored in.
 Click **Connect**
 ![Landing page of PowerApps Studio](https://github.com/MSFT-srothhaupt/PhotoviewerPowerApp/blob/main/Deployment_Photos/Screenshot%20(30).png)
-5.5 The lastnstep is to change the name to your Document library in the Power App itself:
+5.5 The last step is to change the name to your Document library in the Power App itself:
 	1. Go to **the Tree view**
 	2. and select the **App**.
 	3. Make sure **OnStart** is selected in the function field.